 The PBN IR requires the publication of localiser performance with vertical guidance (LPV) minima, without an explicit reference to category I (CAT I) minima.

-The publication of approach procedures with vertical guidance (APV) based on SBAS may not enable precision approach operations with a decision height (DH) of 200 feet (ft) at all locations.
-In this regard, the actual LPV minima will depend on the performance of the SBAS service around the aerodrome (e.g., availability of the EGNOS APV-I or LPV-200 service level), the aerodrome infrastructure, and the outcome of the flight procedure design.
+The publication of 3D approach procedures based on SBAS may not enable precision approach operations down to CAT I minima at all locations.
+In this regard, the actual LPV minima will depend on the performance of the SBAS service around the aerodrome (i.e., availability of the EGNOS APV-I or LPV-200 service level), the aerodrome infrastructure, and the application of the flight procedure design criteria.